gionapaolini/BiRNN_with_Attention_Thesis_Project/README.md

 Hi, in this repository you can find the source code used for my research on QA matching.

-The data used for my research were provided by CXCompany and cannot be published.
+The data used for the research were provided by CXCompany and cannot be disclosed.

 Helpful repositories: